 We really want to prevent mold from forming (when we bought our boat we had a lot of mold to clean off the interior hull and hidden storage spaces: Tackling the Mold Monster (May 2015)) – and keeping the humidity reasonable is the key.

 A Good Dehumidifier

-The EDV-4000 is a bit pricey – around $250 on Amazon.
+The EDV-4000 is a bit pricey – around $250 on Amazon (or the Ivation 19 is $200).
 At that price you could buy five EDV-1100’s and scatter them to every area of your boat.
 But running 5 little guys would be a pain, and I actually think the EDV-4000 pulls more water out of the air than five EDV-1100s combined.
 It’s simply much more effective, and the small dehumidifiers are more like toys in comparison.

 The EDV-4000 has pulled 2 liters of water from the boat in only one day, whereas the EDV-1100 takes about a week to pull 0.5 liters (0.07L/day).
 That’s a 28x difference.
 It’s rated to pull up to 7 L a day, but I’m guessing our boat would need to be really wet for it to do that.

 Humidity / Temperature Monitor